This epic guest post was written by Kayla Ihrig, a hardcore Pinterest whiz who manages her client’s accounts while traveling the world.

 ▶️ Where have they been leaving money on the table?

-▶️ Do they want standard pins, or should they experiment with newer features like idea pins
+▶️ Do they want standard pins, or should they experiment with newer features like idea pins?

 ▶️ Should they leave their group boards?